jungleistx/fillit_testscript/README.md

 Usage:

-(1) add path to eval_folder
+(1) add path to eval_folder in fillit.sh

-    variable BASE in line 5 of 'fillit.sh'
+    variable BASE in line 5:

     path to eval folder without trailing '/'